 If You’re Considering Facial Surgery…

-There are many implants available, manufactured from a variety of materials.
-They may help strengthen a jawline or bring the chin or cheekbones into balance with the rest of the face.
+There are many implants available, and they are manufactured from a variety of materials.
+They may help to strengthen a jawline or to bring the chin or cheekbones into balance with the rest of the face.

-This brochure describes some of the facial implants currently available as well as the techniques for their use.
-It will familiarize you with these procedures but cannot provide all the details which may be relevant to your particular needs.
+This brochure describes some of the facial implants currently available, as well as the techniques for their use.
+It will familiarize you with these procedures but cannot provide all the details that may be relevant to your particular needs.

 If you feel that one or more of the procedures described in this brochure may be of benefit, be sure to ask your plastic surgeon for more information.

 Facial implants can enhance your appearance and bolster your self-esteem.
 If you are looking for improvement, not perfection, in your appearance and are realistic in your expectations, you may find that a facial implant is the right choice for you.